What to Bring

 - Claim confirmation number

-- List of specific issues/questions
+- Written list of specific issues/questions

 - Any correspondence from EDD